orkhanahmadov/orkhanahmadov.github.io/_posts/2020-01-07-vuejs-v-model-binding-on-custom-components.md

 ```

 Here `@input` handler looks for `oninput` event fired from native `<input>` form element,
-then we fire our own `input` event to parent component with initial `$event` payload.
+then we fire our own `input` event to parent component with new input value as payload.

 Now that we satisfied `v-model` directive with our value and event binding,
 we establish for 2-way binding with custom component.